 Burke's Corners was briefly renamed Honeoye after the hometown of several newly arrived residents from New York.
 When the village was incorporated in 1867, it received its modern name of Armada.
 By 1881, Armada was described as a "thriving incorporated village of 800 inhabitants".
 The prosperous village was home to a stave and handle factory, a sash and blind factory, a cheese industry, a flouring mill as well as a number of other businesses such as blacksmith shops, hardware stores, banks, a drug store and so on.
 An evaporated fruit factory and dairies were located nearby.
 Four churches, a large hotel (the National Hotel), a library, and a newspaper (originally called the Telegraph then the Armada Graphic) also were located within the Village.

 The village was actually founded in 1833 by Elijah Burke, a man of religious fervor and a member of the Temperance movement.
 He began a Sunday School, which eventually spawned two churches, the Congregational and the Methodist.
-Organized in 1867 as an official village, reincorporated in 1885 to include additional territory.
+Organized in either 1867 or 1869 (depending on what you read) as an official village and reincorporated in 1885 to include additional territory.

 In its heyday, the town of Armada boasted an opera house, a theater, seven grocery stores, a hotel and livery stable, three hardware stores, a lumberyard, a grain mill, two implement dealers, a bakery, five doctors and several blacksmiths.

 A stagecoach stop on the Romeo-Port Huron line was located at the present Armada Printing office on Fulton Street.